jiahaoli95/muban.el/README.md

  <li>@content@</li>#1
 </ul>#0
 ```
+Note again the form of the formula is free, so you can try something like `haha#2hehe#9ahah`(the template body should be modified accordingly of course).
 After you type `list2.3` at any point in an Emacs buffer and hit `key`, the template string appears in replace of the formula:
 ```
 Something here...